tos-kamiya/d2vg/docs/installation-on-ubuntu.md

 pip3 install d2vg
 ```

-In order to use non-English Doc2Vec models, depending on the language, you may need to add a option such as `[ja]`.
+In order to use non-English Doc2Vec models, depending on the language, you may need to add an option such as `[ja]`.

 ```sh
 pip3 install d2vg[ja]